stan-dev/design-docs/designs/0004-sparse-matrices.md

   ...
 ```

+Or alternativly we can extend the `csr_*` functions, though this requires a lot of recomputation.

 - What is the impact of not doing this?

 Kind of a bummer, it will be awkward for users to fit models whose data or parameters are sparsely defined.